valvolt/storiz/README.md

 ## ON THE TODO LIST...

 - create user accounts, persist progression in DB (for scoring, storing history of visited tiles etc.)

-- add heatmaps (pictures with coordinates, each associated to a transition just like a choice)

 - make a tile editor (possibly with direct upload of pictures / videos to folder /public)